Snldmrtnz/Smart-Score/README.md

 - Grade Calculation: Automatically calculates the Grade Weighted Average (GWA) based on midterm and finals grades.
 - Export to Excel: Export student data to an Excel file for easy sharing and analysis.

+## Database Management
+1. Imported Libraries:
+   - csv: For reading and writing CSV files (though not used in the provided code).
+   - tkinter: For creating the GUI.
+   - datetime: For working with dates and times.
+   - pymysql: For interacting with MySQL databases.
+   - xlsxwriter: For creating Excel files.
+2. Database Connection:
+   - The connection function establishes a connection to a MySQL database named 'sms' running on 'localhost' with the 'root' user and no password.
+3. Tkinter GUI:
+   - A Tkinter window is created with the title "SmartScore" and a size of 820x640 pixels.
+   - A Treeview widget (my_tree) is used to display data in tabular form.
+4. Functions:
+   - read: Executes a SELECT SQL query to retrieve data from the 'student_data' table and returns the results.
+   - refreshTable: Clears the existing data in the Treeview and populates it with the latest data from the database.
+   - setph: Sets values in the placeholderArray list based on the provided word and number.
+   - Several functions (save_button_click, update_button_click, etc.) are defined to handle button clicks for actions like saving, updating, deleting, etc.
+   - save: Inserts a new record into the 'student_data' table based on the values entered in the GUI.
+   - update: Updates an existing record in the 'student_data' table based on the selected row in the Treeview.
+   - delete: Deletes the selected record from the 'student_data' table.
+   - select: Populates the entry fields in the GUI with the values of the selected row in the Treeview.
+   - find: Executes a SELECT SQL query based on the entered criteria and populates the entry fields if a matching record is found.
+   - clear: Clears all the entry fields in the GUI.
+   - exportExcel: Exports the data from the 'student_data' table to an Excel file.
+5. GUI Elements:
+   - Entry widgets and Comboboxes for entering and selecting data.
+   - Buttons for various actions such as saving, updating, deleting, etc.
+   - Treeview widget for displaying data in a tabular format.
+6. Styling:
+   - The code includes some styling using colors and spacing.
+7. Main Execution:
+   - The script defines a main window, sets up the GUI elements, configures the Treeview columns, and populates the initial data in the Treeview using the refreshTable function.
+   - The script enters the Tkinter event loop (window.mainloop()) to handle user interactions.

 ## Requirements
 - Python 3.x
 - Tkinter library